 The imagination and poetics of army film

 Vláčil was assigned to the newly restructured Czechoslovak Army Film.
-He expected to stay in Prague for a couple of months, but eventually worked for the studio for eight years.
+He expected to stay in Prague for only a couple of months, but eventually worked for the studio for eight years.
 In CAF, he held three official positions.
-As a fresh lieutenant, he began as a director, as a captain, he worked as the lead director of the instructional training group, and at the end, he was a civil employee.
+As a fresh lieutenant, he began as a director; as a captain, he worked as the lead director of the instructional training group; and, at the end, he was a civil employee.
 Despite having extensive filmmaking experience acquired in Brno, his interest in film was still more theoretical.
-Vláčil later described the years spent in CAF as his “journeyman years,” when he learned the most about filmmaking.
+Vláčil later described the years spent with CAF as his “journeyman years,” when he learned the most about filmmaking.
 That is undoubtedly true, but with regards to the examined popular science films, it is safe to say that he came to the army studio as an artist with a distinctive style and a sense of film language.
-When we look closely on some of his films from the army period – he worked in different capacities on more than thirty films – we can trace clear parallels and some elements he used already in his work in Brno.
+When we look closely at some of his films from the army period – he worked in different capacities on more than thirty films – we can trace clear parallels and some elements he used already in his work in Brno.

 After a moment, we find out that the sequence comes from a film screened to a class of future controllers and pilots.
 The rest of the film is shot on colour film stock.
 The camera moves away from the projection screen and reveals a lecture room.
 The viewers immediately feel like they belong to the group.
 We listen to the lecture about safe flight navigation in bad weather.
-The lecturer is a point of contact, centre of the camera focus.
+The lecturer is a point of contact, the centre of the camera’s focus.
 His position within the frame emphasises authority and leadership qualities.
 An inconspicuous, yet significant detail comes when he hangs an illustrative picture of a runway on the board.
-The camera once again leaves the lecture room and dives into the illustration in which Vláčil uses stop motion animation for explanatory notes and geometrical lines.
-In the following scene, we return to the lecture room but the animated titles on the illustrative picture remain.
+The camera once again leaves the lecture room and dives into the illustration, in which Vláčil uses stop motion animation for explanatory notes and geometrical lines.
+In the following scene, we return to the lecture room, but the animated titles on the illustrative picture remain.
 The film brings a certain form of playfulness and introduces elements functioning outside of the framework of a pragmatic message purely thanks to film language.
 Seemingly non-diegetic elements become diegetic elements.

 Vláčil seals the deal with a long sequence when the trainees stand around an instructional console and watch a miniature landscape where the lecturer shows the flight path.
 The director zooms in on the miniature and once again switches to stop motion animation.
 He shows a plane model and uses visual effects to portray radio waves.
 He then moves to dynamically cut sequences when he shows the discussed topic in reality.
-He puts emphasis on details of flight instruments which he combines with footage of airplanes in the sky or from the cockpit.
+He puts emphasis on details of flight instruments, which he combines with footage of airplanes in the sky or from the cockpit.
 Vláčil sticks to the template but uses it in a new and distinct manner.
-He also works with what we know from his previous work: animated sequences, combination of external explication and illustrative images, aesthetically finetuned composition and contrasts.
+He also works with what we know from his previous work: animated sequences, a combination of external explication and illustrative images, aesthetically finetuned composition and contrasts.
 He shows how not to do things in order to subsequently show the proper way.
 These are all techniques he mastered while working for the Brno studio.

 Vláčil also avoids detailed depiction of technology.
 He focuses on the towering mountains slashing through the clouds into the sky.
 From sunny weather to freezing night to an unstoppable snowstorm.
 The importance and aesthetic unattainability of nature in the closing minutes is underlined by contrast shots with people and the chaos of an overcrowded city that couldn’t exist and function without nature.
-Crew on the Peak is, incidentally, the aesthetic peak of Vláčil’s film reports and strongly resembles his most famous film from the Army period – a fictitious poetic film titled Clouds of Glass (Skleněná oblaka, 1958), a purely visual poem.
-The fact that he was allowed to make this film explains Vláčil’s position on the CAF structure.
+Crew on the Peak is, incidentally, the aesthetic peak of Vláčil’s film reports and strongly resembles his most famous film from the army period – a fictitious poetic film titled Clouds of Glass (Skleněná oblaka, 1958), a purely visual poem.
+The fact that he was allowed to make this film explains Vláčil’s position in the CAF structure.
 For the first time, he had a chance to truly open himself.
 The development of his poetics in the army film was closely linked to his positions within the organisation.

-Another film made by Vláčil for the CAF is Farewell to Klement Gottwald (Vzpomínka, 1953) which depicts places where Czechoslovak president Klement Gottwald lived and worked.
+Another film made by Vláčil for the CAF is Farewell to Klement Gottwald (Vzpomínka, 1953), which depicts places where Czechoslovak president Klement Gottwald lived and worked.
 The film isn’t a celebrative tribute but rather a melancholy poem.
 As a commission for Svazarm (Union for Cooperation with the Army), Vláčil filmed two titles at international shooting sports competition in Beijing – Shooting Competition in Beijing (Střelecké závody v Pekingu, 1956) and Our Sport Shooters in China (Naši sportovní střelci v Číně, 1956).
 The latter title is composed of footage unused in the first title.
-In 1958, Vláčil moved to Barrandov and began his most important artistic period during which he established himself as a supreme poet of the big screen.
+In 1958, Vláčil moved to Barrandov and began his most important artistic period, during which he established himself as a supreme poet of the big screen.
 In his lyrical films, he utilised all the acquired stylistic methods.
-Thanks to the films from this period, we can find and identify its traces in Vláčil’s early films.
+Thanks to the films from this period, we can find and identify its traces in his early films.
 Vláčil returned to the world of documentary filmmaking once again, but it was under very different circumstances.

 Happiest creative period

 In addition to aesthetic beauty, he adds other layers.
 Once again, he uses contrasts, this time between old and cold architecture and carefully constructed Gothic and Baroque architecture.
 He’s interested mainly in the life of the city’s old town and a link between two different civilisations.
 The unifying theme is the life of people in the city left to us by our ancestors.
-Vláčil captures workers reconstructing a bridge and also a jazz concert taking place in a church.
+Vláčil captures workers reconstructing a bridge, and also a jazz concert taking place in a church.
 One of the film’s sequences alternates the faces of people and sculptures.
 Just like in Marketa Lazarová (1967), Vláčil uses the mesmerising snow as a main artistic element, this time in colour.
-At the same time however, he avoids kitsch postcard compositions.
+At the same time, however, he avoids kitsch postcard compositions.

-In his subsequent film The Promenades in Karlovy Vary (Karlovarské promenády, 1972), he concentrates on the general atmosphere of the town and human work – from cleaning ladies to glassworkers – and uses smooth sound transitions.
-The sound in generally holds the film together, whether its with noises or traditional music.
+In his subsequent film The Promenades in Karlovy Vary (Karlovarské promenády, 1972), he concentrates on the general atmosphere of the spa town and human work – from cleaning ladies to glassworkers – and uses smooth sound transitions.
+The sound in generally holds the film together, whether it is with noises or traditional music.
 Vláčil portrays Karlovy Vary from a more general perspective and even uses some ironic humour, which he last used in Industrial Accidents by Electricity.
 The last film of his documentary triptych for Krátký film is Art Nouveau’s Prague (Prahou secesní, 1975).
 During the making of this documentary, he was already working in parallel on his mid-length live action war drama Sirius (1974).
 During research, he returned to his student years and frequented galleries and museums.

 The poet’s epilogue

-In the context of his filmography, Vláčil’s documentary film are less prominent, but all the more impressive and resourceful.
+In the context of his filmography, Vláčil’s documentary films are less prominent, but all the more impressive and resourceful.
 With regards to his poetics, we cannot draw a thick line between his fiction and documentary films.
 Many artistic elements are present in the constricted formats of instructional films and documentaries and we can clearly identify Vláčil’s film language.
 Whatever theme he was assigned or chose, thanks to deep interest and research, he was able to adjust his film language to it and approach it conceptually.
 That’s where his work is unique.
 And thanks to the inconspicuous documentary treasures, we can often learn more about his style and work than from his praised films rightfully classified as some of the best films Czech filmmaking has ever produced.

 Literature: